Sound of Guns: Digital Forensics of Gun Audio Samples meets Artificial Intelligence: Overall Architecture

 Our choice to keep a unit stride during the convolutions and a stride equals to 2 during the pooling is guided by the intention of not losing information during convolution phases, while exploiting the pooling technique to summarize the features, thus reducing the input dimensionality.

 The first convolutional layer filters the 36 x 99 x 1 spectrogram image with 40 kernels of size 3 x 3 x 1, without any stride and with 'same' padding.
+Setting the padding to ``same'' allows the classifier to calculate and add the padding so that the output has the same size as the input.
 The second convolutional layer takes as input the normalized (40 channels) and pooled (3x3 max pooling, stride = 2) output of the first convolutional layer and filters it with 80 kernels of size 3 x 3 x 40.
 The third convolutional layer takes as input the normalized (80 channels) and pooled (3x3 max pooling, stride = 2) output of the second convolutional layer and filters it with 160 kernels of size 3 x 3 x 80.
 The fourth convolutional layer takes as input the normalized (160 channels) and pooled (3x3 max pooling, stride = 2) output of the third convolutional layer and filters it with additional 160 kernels of size 3 x 3 x 160.
 The normalized (160 channels) and pooled (1x13 max pooling, stride = 2) output of the fourth convolutional layer is fed to a 7-neuron fully connected layer that, in turn, outputs the result to a 7-way softmax, that produces a distribution over the 7 class labels.